How insurance rates are calculated

 Insurance rates, called premiums, are based on risk, or the potential that someone will make a claim.
 The greater the risk, the higher the premium; the lower the risk, the lower the premium.
 To set rates, we study the claims history of groups of people with similar characteristics and then add information about your particular history to determine the exact premium.

 For example, home insurance rates will reflect:

-- whether your neighbourhood is prone to sewer backup
+- whether your neighbourhood is prone to wind, hail or sewer backup

 - the crime rate in your neighbourhood